-The mixture composition estimates for the entire 2014 smolt outmigration indicated that the largest overall percentage of spring smolts was from the upper Yakima River followed by the Naches River and American River in the first four strata.
-During the migration from January - May, the proportion of the upper Yakima River stocks was between 47.2 and 66.2% while the American River and Naches River spring stocks was between 8.8 and 41.2%.
-The proportion of the two fall stocks was between 0.0 - 21.7% for the first four time strata and 0.0 - 21.7% in the June July time stratum (Table 3).
+The mixture composition estimates for the entire 2015 smolt outmigration indicated that the largest overall percentage of spring smolts was from the upper Yakima River followed by the Naches River and American River in the first four strata with exception of the lower Yakima River fall stock in the May strata.
+During the migration from January - May, the proportion of the upper Yakima River stocks was between 52.7 and 69.3% while the American River and Naches River spring stocks was between 8.9 and 25.9%.
+The proportion of the two fall stocks was between 0.0 - 13.1% for the first four time strata and 100.0% in the June - July time stratum (Table 3).